 Comprehensive data analysis that provides a high level of insight is able to help uncover topics and problems that might never have been recognized.
 From there, insights can be applied to CX strategies that span the customer journey, new marketing campaigns and assessment of previous ones, day-to-day operations and employee management.
 They can contribute to new directions and solutions to specific issues, from how customers want to shop to what employees need to maintain retention.
 After all, if a company doesn’t understand what’s going on with its customers, clients or employees, it can neither fix those problems or offer the right solutions.

-While Keatext’s web-based AI text analytics platform can be easily used on its own by CX strategists, marketing teams, operations managers and other decision makers, Keatext’s advanced features offer something a word cloud truly can’t, including data collection from multiple sources, streamlined data integration with CRMs, help desks or survey platforms (including Zendesk, Salesforce, Intercom or any other connector that links directly with Keatext), and reconfiguring the Keatext dashboard with Keatext’s development and analysis team.
+While Keatext’s web-based AI text analytics platform can be easily used on its own by CX strategists, marketing teams, operations managers and other decision makers, Keatext’s advanced features offer something a word cloud truly can’t.
+That includes data collection from multiple sources and streamlined data integration with Zendesk, Surveymonkey, Salesforce, Intercom or any other of our 400+ integrations.

 What was once the biggest strength of word clouds – data visualization – has progressed into a new realm in the hands of powerful analytics technology.
 Tied directly to both analyzed data and insights, Keatext’s visualization capabilities highlight topics, sentiments and any combination of factors that a company requires.
 With each analysis comes insights tailor-made to inspire action and decision making that can make a difference to a company’s bottom line.